-The benefit of expanding and adding another length of light strip, is that Philips have made it simple.
+The benefit of expanding and adding another length of light strip, is that Philips has made it simple.
 All that is required is to purchase an extra expansion strip length and plug it in.
 No settings or power changes are required, as it’s all taken care of in the smart integrated circuit.

-Philips make it easy to cut your strip lighting by placing a cut line image where you are able to cut.
+Philips makes it easy to cut your strip lighting by placing a cut line image where you are able to cut.
 This is not an exact science, so you can be slightly to either side of the line if required.

 The important thing to remember is that if you sever your light strip, you are unable to add any more extensions.
 (Unless you solder them back on)

 There are 2 different sizes of Hue light strips that you can purchase online.
 The Generation 1 Hue light strip has a width of 0.43 inches, and the Hue Gen 2 has a width of 0.57 inches.
 This means if you choose to use cable clamp saddles to hold up your strip lights, you have to get the correct width of a clamp.

 The main reason for using light strip saddles rather than the 3M backing tape is if you are placing your new strips in either a public place.
 This is because people will pick at the strip light to remove it, or if it’s in the weather where moisture could de-bond the 3M backing tape.

 There are two types of light strip mounting brackets.
 Single screw and the double screw clamp.
 It’s all a personal preference but the double screw light strip brackets are stronger.
 Make sure to attache every 30cm or so to prevent sagging.